dev4ui5-org/sap-web-ide-tutorial/README.md

 # sap-web-ide-tutorial

-Tutorial on how to use Github as collaborative platform wit Web Ide
+Tutorial on how to use Github as collaborative platform with Web Ide